Information For Poster Presenters

 All sessions are final as accepted.
 We are unable to honor requests for switches to an in-person or a virtual format, changes to session format, or date and time changes for in-person sessions once the schedule has been finalized.
 If, for some reason, you must withdraw your presentation, please send written notification to papers@asha.org as soon as possible.

-Poster presenters who fail to upload their digital poster and audio recording by the deadline will be administratively withdrawn from the ASHA Convention program.
+Poster presenters who fail to upload their virtual poster and audio recording by the deadline will be administratively withdrawn from the ASHA Convention program.

 Contact Us